mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I was like exCUSE me?
 Tony Abbott, Leader of the [69th Ministry of Australia](https://en.wikipedia.org/wiki/Abbott_Ministry), wants to call me on the _phone_?
 I suppose I owe this service to my country?

 This story was already completely cooked so sure, whatever.
-I'd already delcared emotional bankruptcy, so nothing was coming as a surprise at this point.
+I'd already declared emotional bankruptcy, so nothing was coming as a surprise at this point.

 I asked what he wanted to talk about.
 "Just to pick your brain on these things".
-We schedule a call for 3:30 on Monday.
+We scheduled a call for 3:30 on Monday.

 ### And then Tony Abbott just... calls me on the phone?

 Mostly, he wanted to check whether his understanding of how I'd found his passport number was correct (it was).
-He also wanted to ask how to learn about "the IT".
+He also wanted to ask me how to learn about "the IT".

 He asked some intelligent questions, like "how much information is in a boarding pass, and what do people like me need to know to be safe?", and "why can you get a passport number from a boarding pass, but not from a bus ticket?".

-This is actually a really Good question.
-The answer is that boarding passes have your password printed on them, and bus tickets don't.
-You can use that password to log in to a _website_, and at that point all bets are off, websites can just do whatever they want.
+The answer is that boarding passes have your password printed on them[^airline], and bus tickets don't.
+You can use that password to log in to a _website_ (widely regarded as a bad move), and at that point all bets are off, websites can just do whatever they want.

+[^airline]: Depending on the airline.

+He was vulnerable, too, about how computers are harder for him to understand.

+>"It's a funny old world, today I tried to log in to a [Microsoft] Teams meeting (Teams is one of those apps), and the fire brigade uses a Teams meeting.
+Anyway I got fairly bamboozled, and I can now log in to a Teams meeting in a way I couldn't before[^recording].

+>It's, I suppose, a terrible confession of how people my age feel about this stuff."

+Then the Earth stopped spinning on its axis.

+For an instant, time stood still.

+Then he said it:

-Then, suddenly, he said something[^recording] about how if he was dropped in the middle of the bush, he could navigate his way out by looking at the sun and the direction of rivers "no worries".
-But "the IT"?
-Bamboozling.
+>"You could drop me in the bush and I'd feel perfectly confident navigating my way out, looking at the sun and direction of rivers and figuring out where to go, but this!
+Hah!"

-[^recording]: I didn't record our call, I only took some notes, so this isn't a quote, oops.
-I might have written it down wrong, so nothing in this section has any journalistic integirty, oops again.
-Looks like I'm not a professional journalist.
+[^recording]: I didn't record our call, I only took notes, so this isn't a quote, oops.
+I might have written it down wrong, so nothing in this section has any journalistic integrity, oops again.

 This was possibly the most pure and powerful Australian energy a human can possess, and explains how we elected our strongest as our leader.
 The raw energy did in fact travel through the phone speaker and directly into my brain, killing me instantly.

-Later, he asked if there was some kind of book about the basics of IT, since he wanted to learn about it.
+When I'd collected myself from various corners of the room, he asked if there was a book about the basics of IT, since he wanted to learn about it.
 That was kinda humanising, since it made me realise that even famous people are just people too.

 Anyway I hadn't heard of a book that was any good, so I told a story about my mum instead.

 ##### A story about my mum instead

-I said there probably was a book out there about "the basics of IT", but it probably wouldn't help much.
+I said there probably was a book out there about "the basics of IT", but it wouldn't help much.
 I didn't learn from a book.
-13 year old Instagram stars don't learn from a book, they just _vibe_.
+13 year old TikTok influencers don't learn from a book.
+They just _vibe_.

 My mum[^mum] always said when I was growing up that there were "too many buttons", and she was afraid to press the buttons, because she didn't know what they did.

 [^mum]: hi mum

-It makes sense that she felt that way, because grown ups don't have the sheer dumb hubris of a child.
+I can understand that, since grown ups don't have the sheer dumb hubris of a child, and that's what makes them afraid of the buttons.

-Like, when a toddler uses a spoon for the first time, they don't know what time it is, where they are, or what the heck a spoon is.
-But they see the spoon and they see the cereal, and their dumb baby brain is just like "yeA" and they have a red hot go[^spoon].
+Like, when a toddler uses a spoon for the first time, they don't know what a spoon is, where they are, or who the current Prime Minister is.
+But they see the spoon, and they see the cereal, and their dumb baby brain is just like "yeA" and they have a red hot go[^spoon].
 And like, they get it wrong the first few times, but it doesn't matter, because they don't know to be afraid of getting it wrong.
 So eventually, they get it right.

 [^spoon]: "Nobody gives the baby a knife.
 You give them a spoon" - Mum, when I showed her this.